 How big a problem is obesity in the UK?
 Does what we know about health behaviour change improve our chances of tackling obesity?

-Here are some extracts from a Q & A session with Health Action Campaign’s Director, Michael Baber, which feature in a Food Matters Live podcast.
+Here are some extracts from a Q & A session with Health Action Campaign’s Director, Michael Baber, which featured in a 2019 Food Matters Live podcast.

 Q: Just how bad is the obesity problem in the UK?

 A: For me there are three particularly worrying aspects about obesity in the UK: